win-acme/win-acme.github.io/reference/settings.md

 ### `Rsa.SignatureAlgorithm`
 Default: `"SHA512withRSA"`

-Algorithm to use to sign CSR with RSA private keys
+Algorithm to use to sign CSR with RSA private keys.
+Full list of possible options available [here](https://github.com/bcgit/bc-csharp/blob/master/crypto/src/cms/CMSSignedGenerator.cs).
+Note that not all servers will support all types of signatures.

 ### `Ec.CurveName`
 Default: `"secp384r1"`